Adjutant General of Massachusetts

 The Adjutant General of Massachusetts is the highest-ranking military official in the Commonwealth of Massachusetts and is subordinate to the Governor of Massachusetts.
-The Adjutant General is a member of the Governor's Cabinet and advises the Governor on military and emergency management matters.
+The Adjutant General advises the Governor on military and emergency management matters.

 Duties

 The Adjutant General is the principal military advisor to the Governor and is also responsible for the organization, training and supervision of the Massachusetts National Guard and the Massachusetts State Defense Force.